-Maybe you often hear sales people or those who have been using a medical alarm system for their aging parent touting the advantages or benefits one can get from using senior alarms, and you’ve probably wondered if there’s any truth to the claims at all.
-Yes, the claims are true, but maybe you’ll need to read the details first.
+Maybe you often hear sales people or those who have been using a medical alarm system for their aging parent touting the advantages or benefits one can get from using senior alarms, ambulance and you’ve probably wondered if there’s any truth to the claims at all.
+Yes, for sale the claims are true, but maybe you’ll need to read the details first.
 So we have made an effort to outline some of the most obvious advantages of using a reliable medical alert system.

 The senior’s safety is assured with a medical alarm.

 The medical alarm system’s raison d’ etre, first and foremost, is to ensure the senior’s safety.
 That is the most important consideration.
 The medical alert must be reliable and efficient enough (remember, if you’re lucky, you’ll probably be using it very rarely, so those “very rare instances” must count) to make the senior feel secure living alone in their home.
 Studies indicate that majority of senior citizens figure in medical emergencies right in their own home.